-Converting from SPELL format The following command translates the LA data set described above (page 49) to the STS state-sequence format.
+Converting from SPELL format The following command translates the LA data set described above (page 48) to the STS state-sequence format.
 The from option of the seqformat() function is set to 'SPELL'.
 However, since the variable containing the states is here a factor with very long labels, we first create a new variable containing numeric codes only.
 This is done with the as.integer() function, which returns the numeric codes associated with each factor level.
 We then add this new variable to the LA data frame.
+We also recode missing start times (stored in the bvla013 variable) that are originally coded as -2 into NA's.

+'''

-R> levels(LA\$bvla100)
+R> levels(LA$bvla100)

+'''